-According to the description of the TSFI in the Functional Specification, the following kinds of APIs and TSFI were tested (not all parts of the packages or interfaces are implemented):

-- GlobalPlatform API (Package org.globalplatform), - Java Card API (Packages javacard.security, javacardx.crypto, javacard.framework and javacardx.apdu), - G+D Proprietary API, - Java Card Virtual Machine TSFI (a subset of the Java Card Virtual Machine (JCVM) Interface, i.e. all SFR relevant bytecodes), - APDU Interface, - Electrical Interface.

-Therefrom the following TSFI are defined: API, JCVM Interface, APDU Interface and Electrical Interface (contactbased T=1 protocol and USB 2.0 protocol).
+According to the description of the TSFI in the functional specification, the following kinds of APIs and TSFI were tested (not all parts of the packages or interfaces are implemented, details in [7]): GlobalPlatform API, JavaCard API, G&D Proprietary API, Visa Openplatform API, Java Card Virtual Machine TSFI (a subset of the Java Card Virtual Machine (JCVM) Interface, i.e. all SFR relevant bytecodes), APDU Interface, and Electrical Interface.
+Therefrom the following TSFI are defined: API, JCVM Interface, APDU Interface and Electrical Interface.